utilewebsites/Storyline-Prompt-Editor/README.md

 ![Storyline Prompt Editor Screenshot](docs/images/screenshot_en.png)

+## 11 December, version 4.05

+**Wan2GP plugin improvements:**

+After extensive testing of the Wan2GP plugin workflow, we implemented a number of important optimizations:

+**Workflow optimizations:**
+- **Direct to queue:** Scenes can now be sent directly to the queue using an existing Wan2GP preset.
+If you tested and approved a preset in Wan2GP, use those settings in the Storyline Editor to process scenes with the same configuration.
+You can also mix presets and video LLMs, so one scene may be processed via WAN 2.2 and another via OVI or Hunyuan Video 1.5, etc.
+- **GPU configuration:** Fixed settings were added in `wgp_wrapper.py` for the memory_profile and maximum VRAM so the plugin better matches your hardware.

+**Tested & production-ready (beta):**
+- Four different preset configurations tested with both start-only images and start-and-end image combinations.
+- Bug fixes for reliable queue synchronization between the editor and the bridge service.

+These improvements make the integration between the Storyline Editor and Wan2GP smoother and production-ready for daily use.

 ## Update — 07 December, version 4.00

 I noticed that when an image-to-image prompt ran perfectly I wanted to save those exact settings for future use, and be able to queue them for processing directly from the Storyline Editor.
 This led to a new feature: presets that can be stored and submitted to a background processing queue.